vinithmundhra/sc_wifi/app_tiwisl_simple_webserver/doc_quickstart/quickstart.rst

 ++++++++++

   #.
 Examine the application code.
 In xTIMEcomposer navigate to the ``src`` directory under app_tiwisl_simple_webserver and double click on the ``xhttpd.xc`` file within it.
 The file will open in the central editor window.
-  #.
-Trying changing the ``ap_config`` variables on line 41.
-Members of this structure are: SSID, Key and Security type.
-Change this to connect to a different access point.

 Try the GPIO Wi-Fi combo Demo .............................